athni/Cleaning-Data/README.md

 # GettingAndCleaningWeek4
-As part of this assignment, teh following files exist in the submitted repo:
+As part of this assignment, the following files exist in the submitted repo:
-1. README.md- Deatiled file
+1 README.md- Deatiled file
-2. CodeBook- Codebook with the variables descriptions
+2 CodeBook- Codebook with the variables descriptions
-3. run_analysis.R- R code for the tidy file to be created
+3 run_analysis.R- R code for the tidy file to be created